 What are customer satisfaction metrics?

-Customer satisfaction metrics measure how pleased customers are with your business.
-If the goal of customer service is to satisfy customers, metrics help you measure your progress toward that goal.
+Customer satisfaction metrics reveal how pleased customers are with your business.
+If the goal of customer service is to satisfy, metrics help you measure your progress toward that goal.

-Let's take a deeper dive into each of these customer satisfaction metrics to understand what they are, what they measure, and how to make decisions with the data.
+Let's take a deeper dive into each of these customer satisfaction metrics to understand what they are, what they measure, and how to make data-driven decisions with your newfound insights.

 - Net Promoter Score